 Gelare Khoshgozaran is an undisciplinary artist and writer whose work engages with the legacies of imperial violence manifested in war and militarization, borders, and archives.
 She uses film and video to explore narratives of belonging outside of the geographies and temporalities that have both unsettled our sense of home, and make our places of affinity uninhabitable.

 Gelare’s work has been exhibited at the New Museum, Queens Museum, Hammer Museum, LAXART, Human Resources, Plug In ICA, Cell Project Space, Delfina Foundation, Beursschouwburg, and Museo Ex Teresa Arte Actual among others.
 Gelare was the recipient of a Creative Capital | Andy Warhol Foundation Arts Writers Grant (2015), an Art Matters Award (2017), the Louis Comfort Tiffany Foundation Award (2019) and a Graham Foundation Award (2020).
 With words published in contemptorary (co-founding editor), The Brooklyn Rail, Parkett, X-TRA, LA Review of Books, Temporary Art Review, Art Practical, Ajam Media Collective, and Saturation: Race, Art, and the Circulation of Value (C. Riley Snorton and Hentyle Yapp.
 MIT Press co-published by the New Museum), Gelare is an editor at MARCH: a journal of art and strategy.

-To request portfolio, updated CV, inquire about current projects, teaching, commissions and studio, please contact me at gelarek[at]gmail[dot]com.
+To request portfolio, updated CV, inquire about current projects and studio, please contact me at gelarek[at]gmail[dot]com.